kubernetes-sigs/gateway-api/site-src/guides/index.md

 ### Install Standard Channel

-The standard release channel includes all resources that have graduated to beta, including GatewayClass, Gateway, and HTTPRoute.
+The standard release channel includes all resources that have graduated to beta, including GatewayClass, Gateway, ReferenceGrant, and HTTPRoute.
 To install this channel, run the following kubectl command:

 ```
 kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v0.6.2/standard-install.yaml